11matt556/mikrotikSync/readme.md

 # Overview

-This script is one of the main components in my home-bew router-fail-over mechanism. pfSense CARP / HA was not viable for my environment since one of the requirements of the fail-over router is multiple PoE+ ports for power redundancy.
-(And because this seemed like a more interesting project)
+This script is one of the components of my home-bew router-fail-over mechanism.
+The other components are detailed further down in this readme.
+I created this mainly because I needed the backup router to have several PoE+ ports for redundancy and this would be expendive to achieve in a pfsense box, so pfSync was not viable.
+(And because this seemed like a interesting project)

 RS232 is utilized as an out-of-band communication medium for record and state communication between pfSense and RouterOS.
 When RouterOS detects pfSense is down, it automatically takes over